oran-testing/ran-tester-ue/README.md

-# NTIA Software Tester UE
+# NTIA RAN Tester UE

-The software tester UE is an open source security and reliability testing tool for wireless RANs.
+This project is a security testing tool based on modifications and attacks from the User Equipment, designed to test 5G and open radio access networks (RANs) via the Uu air interface between the UE and the network.
+While enabling various types of testing, the primary focus of this software is on RAN security testing.

 ---

-This solution takes a UE based approach to RAN testing, by providing an easy to use, and well documented platform.
-The implementation is entirely cross platform with minimal dependencies.
-The system implements many attacks from recent literature, based on the 3GPP standard, taking into account the many possible avenues of exploitation.
+This RAN tester UE (rtUE) is fully software-based and compatible with widely available, commercial off-the-shelf (COTS) software radio hardware.
+Standardized 3GPP or O-RAN tests, as well as custom test procedures, can be implemented and executed at minimal cost and at different stages of RAN development and integration.
+This system facilitates testing across multiple commercial and open-source RAN implementations with minimal technical overhead.
+Additionally, many attacks on the RAN can be executed automatically by the system.

 ---